Roger Gerwe, LISW

 Phone: (513) 624 6550

-I am a social worker in private practice in Cincinnati for the past 20 years.
-I specialize and have extensive experience in the healing of relational, marriage and family problems, as well as addictions of all sorts, and post trauma and past child abuse treatment.
-I have been independently licensed as a social worker and addiction counselor for the past 20 years.
-I have several years of post graduate family therapy training at the Family Therapy Center in Cincinnati under the renowned family therapist, Betty Gillman.
-My training and experience also includes memory reconsolidation techniques such as Eye Movement Desensitization and Reprocessing or EMDR for short.
-I’m also a “Give an Hour” clinician offering free services for returning post 911 American veterans and their families.
+I am a social worker in private practice in Cincinnati for the past 30 years.
+I specialize and have extensive experience in the healing of relational problems.
+These include marriage and family problems, as well as addictions of all sorts, and post trauma and past child abuse treatment.
+I have been independently licensed as a social worker and addiction counselor for the past 30 years.
+I have several years of post graduate family therapy training.
+My training and experience also includes memory reconsolidation techniques such as (EMDR) Eye Movement Desensitation and Reprocessing, (ICE) Identify Calm Exchange and (ART) Accelerated Resolution Therapies.

 Bio